-Here’s what you have to learn in order to survive as a worship leader in a small group setting:
+Here’s what you have to learn in order to survive as a worship leader in a small group worship setting.

 1. The songs need to be singable.

-Hard melodies, intricate rhythms and weird syncopations won’t fly in a small group.
+Hard melodies, intricate rhythms and weird syncopations won’t fly in small group worship.
 You might cover them up a bit better in a large setting, but they’re just as hard for people.

 2. The key is key.